 How to add colour to a woodland garden

 If you are looking to create some colour in a woodland garden or border with a heavy tree canopy the GardenAdvice team have a few tips and tricks to keep help produce some colourful displays.

-> It’s worth focusing on spring colour when planning a woodland garden or shaded border as a number of plants have evolved to flower before the leaves on larger deciduous tree come out in the spring to form a dense canopy shading the ground.
+It’s worth focusing on spring colour when planning a woodland garden or shaded border as several plants have evolved to flower before the leaves on the larger deciduous tree come out in the spring to form a dense canopy shading the ground.

-> A good place to start it to imagine that you are creating 4 levels of planting within the area with each level designed to create a different level of flowering.
+A good place to start is to imagine that you are creating 4 levels of planting within the area with each level designed to create a different level of flowering.

-> The first layer could be made up of quite large shrubs such as –
+The first layer could be made up of quite large shrubs such as –

 In addition, the second layer in the less shady areas could be made up of plants designed to provide autumn colour such as –

 The third layer could be made up of plants that can grow and flower in shade in early spring such as –

 skimmia japonica rubella

 The fourth layer is the ground floor layer and as well as spring flowers it offers the opportunity to extend the flowering period slightly into summer and autumn with the following plants